ZyironChain/ZyironChain-Dev/README.md

-we are furthre proofing and its bere long after the founders all this is still being worked on im writting up a small book of the governace rules and guidelines
+we are furthre proofing and its bere long after the founders all this is still being worked on im writting up a small book of the governace rules and guidelines there is also a tax model 3 differnt fund
+Goverance Fund
+Smart Fund
+Contributors Fund

+these 3 funds have been very well defined in the book and there roles

+The goverance is a true democratic system with a economy inside of an economy

+Also

+The analysis and analyics models
+I have support this growth and how sustainable it is All the addtional Governance Documents I can email over to any party interested learning more

 # Code Structure
 The codebase is organized into several key components: